Fraud Awareness Events

 Online & Social Media

-We have information about Fraud Alerts on a range of topics including Data Breaches, Phishing, Money Mules, Boiler Room Scams, and CEO fraud.
+You’ll find Fraud Alerts on topics like Data Breaches, Phishing, Money Mules, Boiler Room Scams, and CEO fraud.

-Educational content is sent within statement emails and our members are provided with fraud prompts on the Internet Bank and Banking App.
+We send educational content in statement emails and have fraud prompts on our Internet Banking App.

-We also provide general guidance on How to Protect Yourself Online with information about Anti-virus software, operating systems, browsers and firewalls.
+We also provide general guidance on staying safe online, including advice on anti-virus software, operating systems, browsers, and firewalls.

 Branch

-All our branches have fraud education material available and staff are trained to ask the right questions to help detect scams when processing payments.
-Branch colleagues are trained to identify fraud and victims of fraud, and provide bespoke advice including invocation of the Banking protocol.
-There are frequent communications delivered to branch colleagues raising the awareness of fraud and scams.
+Our branches have fraud education material and our staff are trained to spot scams when processing payments.
+They are also trained to identify fraud and assist victims, including invoking Banking protocol when necessary.
+We frequently update branch colleagues on the latest fraud trends and scams.

-All Bank of Ireland UK colleagues have to complete annual mandatory training which covers a broad spectrum of fraud education.
+All Bank of Ireland UK colleagues must complete annual mandatory training which covers a broad spectrum of fraud education.

 • Contact

-One-time passcodes – When we need to verify who you are, we’ll send a unique code to the mobile you gave us when you opened your account.
+One-time passcodes – When we need to confirm your identity, we’ll send a unique code to your phone.

-The text will state exactly what the code is for, like creating a new payee.
-You shouldn’t tell anyone what this code is other than a Bank ABC colleague.
-If someone asks for the code but for a different reason than is stated in the text message, you shouldn’t answer them.
+The text will say what the code is for, like setting up a new payee.
+You should only share this code with a Bank employee.
+If someone asks for the code for any other reason, don’t give it to them.

-Text Alerts – If we notice something suspicious or need to get in touch with you, we may send you an alert either by email or text message.
+Text Alerts – If we see something suspicious or need to contact you, we might send you an alert by text or email.
+While we might ask you to reply, we’ll never:

 • Include a link to a log in page

-• Ask for your complete security number, password, or card number
+• Ask for your full security number, password, or card number

-• Ask you for answers to your security questions
+• Ask for answers to your security questions

-How and when can our customers contact us regarding fraud/ fraud prevention?
+How and when to contact us about fraud

-If you believe you are a victim or fraud, or you require any fraud prevention advice customers can contact us 24 hours a day.
-Our contact numbers can be found here.
+If you think you are a victim of fraud or need fraud advice, you can contact us 24 hours a day, 7 days a week.
+You can find our phone numbers here.

-• How we collaborate with the rest of the industry
+• How we work with the rest of the industry

 • We are members of UK Finance and take an active part in all Industry Fraud initiatives.